ninja3011/Block_Based_Circuit_Design/README.md

 Block-Based Circuit Design introduces learners to circuit design at a young age.
 The current options available for circuit design like Verilog and VHDL are syntactically hard for the younger learners to grasp.
 TL-Verilog, a variation of Verilog helps eliminate this complexity from the languages while preserving its advantages.

 Block Based Circuit Design takes it a step further.
-By Gamification of the learning and working process, it makes learning and tinkering with Circuit design fun.
-Further tearing down barriers to entry to the field.
+By Gamification of the learning and working process, it makes learning and tinkering with circuit design fun, further tearing down barriers to entry to the field.

 ### The Power Of Block Based Circuit Design

-With the Aid of Block Based Circuit Design, we finally have a tool for nurturing the circuit designer inside of younger learners.
+With the aid of Block Based Circuit Design, we finally have a tool for nurturing the circuit designer inside of younger learners.
 For a long time, the community lacked a good solution for introducing and catching the interest of circuit design due to lack of appropriate tools.
 With this solution, **anyone can design circuits**.
 The codebase implements a TL-Verilog Generator which converts the blocks to a TL-Verilog code.
 This code can also be further converted to Verilog in [MakerchipIDE](https://www.makerchip.com/sandbox/#) using sandbox.

 ## Demo
 ![Pythagorean Tutorial Demo](./assets/Pythagorean.gif)